-Our journalist training school trains pupils to spot misinformation and report the stories that are important to them.
+Our journalist training school equips pupils to spot misinformation and report the stories that are important to them.
 It is delivered as a partnership between the National Literacy Trust, The Guardian Foundation and the PSHE Association drawing on expertise from across all three organisations.

 What is it?